JBQuim/Boolean-Circuit-Evolution/README.md

 ### Modularity measure

 Modularity is a property of a partition of a network into modules.
-The modularity of a partition is sum over all modules of the fraction of the edges that lie within that module minus the expected number for this quantity.
+The modularity of a partition is the sum over all modules of the fraction of the edges that lie within that module minus the expected number for this quantity.
 For information on how to find the partition and then calculate its modularity refer to [this](https://doi.org/10.1103/PhysRevE.69.066133) paper.
 Here, the algorithm is implemented by the python library `networkx`.

 The modularity thus obtained, `Qreal`, can be normalized with respect to randomly generated networks to obtain `Qm`.
 This measure can be found from the expression: